 As part of their Easterseals Disability Film Challenge prize package, winning filmmakers are awarded mentorship meetings with active members of the entertainment industry.
-Day Daniells won the 2018 “Best Filmmaker” Award for her directing of the film ‘Hit On‘ and earlier this year, met with Bec Smith, a Motion Picture Literary Agent at United Talent Agency.
+Day Daniells won the 2018 “Best Filmmaker” Award for her directing of the film ‘Hit On (new window)‘ and earlier this year, met with Bec Smith, a Motion Picture Literary Agent at United Talent Agency.

 “Meeting with an agent at UTA was a total dream come true!” said Daniells.
 “Thank you to Easterseals and The Easterseals Disability Film Challenge for this amazing opportunity!”

 Bec Smith represents screenwriters and directors.
 Her clients include directors Garth Davis, David Michôd, James Ponsoldt, Mia Hansen-Løve, Lake Bell, and Joshua Oppenheimer, along with screenwriters Luke Davies and Frank John Hughes.

 Smith is also a member of United Talent Agency’s Independent Film Group, specializing in film finance and sales.
 Titles she has worked on in this capacity include I Feel Pretty, Unabomber, Mary Magdalene, The Circle, Landline, Diary of a Teenage Girl, Margin Call, The Spectacular Now, The Skeleton Twins, In A World, Beginners and Animal Kingdom.